-The Duke of Death and His Maid Season 2 anime TV series is confirmed to be in production.
+The Duke of Death and His Maid Season 2 release date is in July 2023, the Summer 2023 anime season.

 This article provides everything that is known about The Duke of Death and His Maid Season 2 (Shinigami Bocchan to Kuro Maid Season 2) and all related news.
 As such, this article will be updated over time with news, rumors, and analysis.
 Meanwhile, let’s delve down into what is known for certain.